Identifying the Location

 What I have found is that in articles describing locations in and around town, the word "behind" has been used to describe a site or event that is further from the centre of town than the site being used as the reference e.g., "the Watch House is located behind the Railway Hotel", indicating the Watch House is not only behind but is also further away from the centre of town then the Railway Hotel is.

-- The third reference found is the 1859 Town Plan by Surveyor Price, this shows the location of a cemetery and is notated as such in the Plan below.
-This plan also includes the surveyor's trace lines and tables of measurements, see Figure 2 below.
+- The third reference found is the 1859 Town Plan by Surveyor Price, this shows the location of a cemetery and is notated as such, see Figure 1 below.
 The purpose of this 1859 Plan was to formalize the layout of the town in preparation for its naming in 1860.
-The Plan below shows the end result of Surveyor Prices efforts, what he saw on the ground at the time is what he reproduced in this Plan.
+The Plan shows the end result of Surveyor Prices efforts, what he saw on the ground at the time is what he reproduced in this Plan.
 Hence the cemetery and slaughter yards were in situ at the time of the survey.

-The survey bench mark used in Figure 1 for survey lines 2, 9 and 11 no longer exists, it was a casualty of a hydraulically sluiced area.
+The survey marker used in Figure 1 for survey lines 2, 9 and 11 no longer exists, it was a casualty of a hydraulically sluiced area.
 No trace on ground has been found of a replacement.

 All subsequent plans produced in 1859 and 1860 show the cemetery in the same position, this is the result of copying from the original 1859 map and the area not being re-surveyed, these later maps show the shape of the cemetery and the slaughter yards but none note them by name.
 Later charting plans do not show the cemetery.